humanmade/webpack-helpers/docs/index.md

 If, however, you need to use SCSS, customize the Webpack configuration, or ensure a half-dozen bundles are all using the same configuration, then read on!

+## Getting Started

+Visit the [Getting Started guide](https://humanmade.github.io/webpack-helpers/guides/getting-started.html) for complete instructions for setting up these helpers in your own project.

 ## What's In The Box

 ### Common Dependencies